-I find my hostel and settle in, so good to drop backpack after a day.
+I find my hostel and settle in, so good to drop backpack after a walking day.

 I sit and wait to check in as a lot are checking out or milling around lobby due to rain.

-Suddenly an alarm sounds, the 2 receptionists scramble comically hopping over the counter to try and turn off the alarm.
+Suddenly an alarm sounds, the 2 receptionists scramble comically hopping over the counter to try to turn off the alarm.